qmk/qmk_firmware/docs/arm_debugging.md

 We need to let eclipse know the device we intent to build QMK on.
 Right click on the QMK folder -> Properties -> C/C++ Build -> Settings.
 Select the Devices tab and under Devices select the appropriate variant of your MCU.
 For my example it is STM32F303CC

+Select the environment and add the path where the qmk command is located in the PATH.
+For MacOS, it would be `/opt/homebrew/bin`.

 While we are here let's setup the build command as well.
 Select C/C++ Build and then the Behavior tab.
 On the Build command, replace `all` with your necessary make command.
 For example for a rev6 Planck with the default keymap this would be `planck/rev6:default`.
 Select Apply and Close.

 ## Building